ffivaz/frontend-nanodegree-neighborhood-map/README.md

  - We used [KnockoutJS](http://knockoutjs.com/) as the *Model-View-ViewModel* implementation framework.
  - [jQuery](https://jquery.com/) is a dependency for KnockoutJS and Materialize.

-All data and views are handled using the KnockoutJS framework.
-The only exceptions are the Materialize modals, called using jQuery and
+All data, views and interactions are handled using the KnockoutJS framework.
+The only exceptions are the Materialize modals and the buttons for opening and closing the list view when using the app on a smartphone, called using jQuery

 ### APIs
  - We used the [Foursquare API](http://api.foursquare.com/) for extracting addresses for our locations.